aff3ct/aff3ct/doc/sphinx/source/simulator/source_code/source_code.rst

 Linux
 ^^^^^

-Install Git from your package manager:
+Install Git from the package manager:

 .. code-block:: bash